PCP theorem: PCP and hardness of approximation

-As a consequence of this theorem, it can be shown that the solutions to many natural optimization problems including maximum boolean formula satisfiability, maximum independent set in graphs, and the shortest vector problem for lattices cannot be approximated efficiently unless P = NP.
+As a consequence of this theorem, it can be shown that the solutions to many natural optimization problems including maximum boolean formula satisfiability, maximum independent set in graphs, and the shortest vector problem for lattices cannot be approximated efficiently unless $\mathsf{P}=\mathsf{NP}$.
+This can be done by reducing the problem of approximating a solution to such problems to a promise problem of the above form.
 These results are sometimes also called PCP theorems because they can be viewed as probabilistically checkable proofs for NP with some additional structure.